 U.S. policy toward Macau is grounded in the U.S. Macau Policy Act of 1999 and reflects U.S. support for Macau’s autonomy under the “One Country, Two Systems” framework established in Macau’s Basic Law.
 The U.S. promotes trade and investment in Macau, supports broadening law enforcement cooperation, works to bolster academic, educational, and cultural links, supports official U.S. visitors to Macau, and serves the growing numbers of U.S. citizen residents and visitors in Macau.
 U.S. residents in Macau are estimated at over 4,000.

 The United States provides no foreign assistance to Macau.

 In 2017, the United States accounted for 6.9% of Macau’s exports and 5.5% of its imports.
 U.S. investment has played a leading role in the development of Macau’s gaming and entertainment sector.
 As of the end of 2016, the total stock of U.S. foreign direct investment in Macau totaled $23.8 billion.
 There are over 30 U.S. firms doing business in Macau.

 Macau and the United States belong to a number of the same international organizations, including the World Trade Organization; the Egmont Group, an informal international gathering of financial intelligence units; and the Asia/Pacific Group on Money Laundering, a Financial Action Task Force-style regional body.

 The U.S. Government has no offices in Macau.
 U.S. interests are represented by the U.S. Consulate General in Hong Kong.

-The U.S. Consul General in Hong Kong and Macau is Kurt Tong; other principal officials are listed in the Department’s Key Officers List.
+Principal officials are listed in the Department’s Key Officers List.